 Step 3.
 After downloading, these folders will be converted to zip files.
-Before uploading to Google Drive 2 account, you need to unpack them first.
+Before uploading to a Google Drive 2 account, you need to unpack them first.

 Step 4.
 Log in Google Drive 2 account, you can upload them through “Folder upload”.

 In addition to “Cloud Transfer”, MultCloud also has “Cloud Backup” and “Cloud Sync” functions.
-For “Cloud Sync”, it can help sync data across clouds directly by 1 of 10 sync modes.
+For “Cloud Sync”, can help sync data across clouds directly by 1 of 10 sync modes.
 If you want to sync Google Drive with OneDrive free, you can make full use of it.